Model Evals

-Built-in evaluation harness for AI agents — compare MCP tool runs side-by-side to measure quality and guide prompt and tool improvements.
+Compare AI models, prompts, and MCP tool sets side-by-side on the same prompt to measure quality and guide improvements.

-Evals let you compare two runs against the same prompt to measure quality differences — between models, prompts, or tool sets.
+Model Evals (under AI in the sidebar) let you run the same prompt across multiple models side by side to measure quality differences — between models, prompts, or tool sets.

 Without evals, improving agents is guesswork.
-Evals give you a structured, repeatable way to answer questions like:
+They give you a structured, repeatable way to answer questions like:

 • Did my prompt change improve or regress quality?